byuccl/f4pga-classroom/Setup_And_Tutorials/Step3_Testing_Your_Own_Designs.md

 Also note that there is a variable called XDC which defines the name of your .xdc **file** - change that to match your XDC file name.

-## 1.2 Running Symbiflow On Your Lab Files
+## 1.2 Running F4PGA On Your Lab Files
-Now you are ready to actually run Symbiflow on your lab files.
+Now you are ready to actually run F4PGA on your lab files.

 ### 1.2.1 Activate Your Environment
 Execute the following commands: